-1. Materials such as brick, natural and manufactured stone, stucco, metal panel system, curtain wall and window wall glazing, and cementitious panel system shall be considered primary materials.
-Primary materials shall comprise of at least seventy-five percent (75%) of each floor, exclusive of doors and windowselevation, exclusive of doors and windows.
+- 1. Materials such as brick, natural and manufactured stone, curtain wall and window wall glazing, and cementitious panel system shall be considered primary materials.
+Primary materials shall comprise of at least seventy-five percent (75%) of each elevation, exclusive of doors and windows.
 Where cementitious panel is applied, it shall be limited to no more than 50% of a building's material.
-Non-primary, or secondary materials, may include stucco and metal panel systems.

-a.
-Where Multifamily is concerned, primary materials shall be limited to brick, natural and manufactured stone, and cementitious panel system.

-2. Only primary building materials are allowed on the first floor with the exception of cementitious panels{r_2} For purposes of this section, the first floor shall be at least nine (9) feet high and, at minimum, 90% shall be constructed of masonry cladding.
+Non-primary, or secondary materials, may include stucco and metal panel systems. - a.
+Where Multifamily is concerned, primary materials shall be limited to brick, natural and manufactured stone, and cementitious panel system. - 2.
+Only primary building materials are allowed on the first floor with the exception of cementitious panels.
+For purposes of this section, the first floor shall be at least nine (9) fourteen (14) feet high and, at minimum, 90% shall be constructed of masonry cladding.